How to get caught up On a Mountain of Laundry

 How To Catch Up On Laundry – the Pregame Show

 Before you begin, make sure you have enough laundry detergent to do at least 2-3 loads.
 Preferably enough to tackle all of your dirty laundry so that once you get started catching up on laundry, you can keep going without stopping.

-Once you’re ready to start, plan to stick around for the next 90 minutes to two hours if at all possible so you can get at least one load all the way done and another into the washing machine.
+Once you’re ready to start, plan to stick around for the next 90 minutes to two hours if at all possible.
+That way, you’ll get at least one load of laundry all the way done and another into the washing machine.